How To Grill Ribs

 To set up a gas grill, make sure you have a full propane tank or a natural gas connection.
 Start by thoroughly cleaning the cooking grates and removing any debris or residue.
 Preheat the grill by turning all the burners to high and closing the lid for about 10-15 minutes.
 This will allow the grill to reach the desired cooking temperature and ensure even heat distribution.

-See also How To Cook A Ribeye Steak On The Grill
+See also How Long To Grill Chicken Leg Quarters

 Charcoal Grill